Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Introduction

+From this point onwards, the Pauli $Z$ and $X$ spin observables will only be one example among all possible pairs of complementary observables.
+This will reveal additional properties enjoyed by the $Z$ and $X$ observables, as compared to other pairs of complementary observables.
+Also from this point onwards, Hilbert spaces are simply one particular model of the axiomatic abstract algebra, and since interpretations in other models may be useful, concepts will be introduced in full generality.
+For example, the observables in Spekkens' toy theory \cite{Spekkens}, are also captured by our analysis.

+Section~\ref{DagSMS_scalars} reviews the necessary category theoretic background, in particular \dsmcs, and their graphical notation.
+We rely on the work of Joyal and Street \cite{JS} and Selinger \cite{LNPS} to establish the validity of the graphical calculus as a rigorous mathematical syntax, and not simply a sketch.

+Returning briefly to the concrete Hilbert space setting, Section~\ref{sec:quant-mech-concr} defines the notions of \emph{state basis} and \emph{coherent unbiased basis} for Hilbert spaces, and studies their relation to quantum observables.
+These concepts play a key role in this paper, in abstract form, and to our knowledge have not appeared in the literature yet.

+The technical core of the paper begins with Section~\ref{sec:algebras-observables}, which provides the definition of observable structure---a.k.a. special commutative $\dag$-Frobenius algebra---and establishes its basic properties, including the `spider theorem', giving the normal form for expressions in the language of observable structures.
+Before arriving at the definition of complementarity, in Section~\ref{sec:gener-spid-theor} we provide a category-theoretic account of an important related concept, namely the \emph{phase} relative to an observable.
+Every observable structure gives rise to an abelian group of phases, which behave particularly well with respect to the normal form theorem for diagrams involving observables.
+We refer to this result as the `decorated spider' theorem.

-In Section \ref{sec:bialgebra} we identify a special kind of complementary observables, which we refer to as \em closed\em.
+In Section~\ref{SEC:Complementarity} we characterize complementarity for observable structures.
+In Section~\ref{sec:bialgebra} we identify a special kind of complementary observables, which we refer to as \emph{closed}.
 These include the complementary observables that are relevant to quantum computing.
-We show that any pair of closed complementary observables defines a Hopf-algebra, hence exposing an unexpected connection between quantum computation and the area of Hopf algebras and quantum groups \cite{Cartier,Kassel,StreetBook}.
 We moreover provide further, equivalent, characterisations of these closed complementary observables.
 All of these equivalent characterisations take the form of some sort of commutativity, be it either commutativity of multiplication and a comultiplication, commutativity of a multiplication and an operation, or commutativity of operations.
 These commutation properties present a remarkable contrast with the usual characterisation of incompatibility as non-commutativity.
+The technical development concludes in Section~\ref{SEC:GroupActionEtc}, by examining how the phase groups of complementary observables act on each other to produce `interference' phenomena.